Hans Herr House: Restoration

-Lancaster Longhouse Addition
+Lancaster Longhouse

 In 2010 the Lancaster Mennonite Historical Society added the first major addition to the Hans Herr property since the 1700s by building a replica longhouse based on the remnants of one found during the 1969 renovation.
 The stated purpose for this exhibit was to honor the legacy of the indigenous peoples who lived in Lancaster County before the arrival of Anabaptist settlers.
 In 2011, this exhibit was further furnished with a collection of over 200 artifacts found in the area from before the arrival of Europeans.

-Architectural Features
+Architectural features

 The Hans Herr house is known for its unique style and architecture reflecting the German medieval period.
 Because it was not lived in during the 20th century, it never underwent any modernization, making it a well-preserved historic structure.
 The building contains numerous architectural characteristics that have their roots in medieval south-German architecture, such as a steeply pitched roof with two attic levels, small asymmetrical windows, a date stone carved into the door lintel, a central chimney, and a staircase where each step is a single pegged into a diagonal beam.

 The museum complex also houses the Georgian-style 1835 Shaub House, the Victorian-style 1890s Huber House, several barns and outbuildings with animals, exhibit buildings, blacksmith shop, bake-oven, smoke house, and a collection of farm equipment.
 Exhibits focus on Mennonite history, colonial and Victorian-era farm life, and the Herr family.
 The museum opened in 1974 and is administered by the Lancaster Mennonite Historical Society.